 Outside educational resources include, but are not limited to, Social Security Educational Benefits, Veterans Benefits, Vocational Rehabilitation benefits, payments from Bureau of Indian Affairs, Americorps, Prepayment Tuition Plans, ROTC benefits, tuition benefits from employers, and any grants and scholarships from high school, private and civic organizations, foundations, businesses, or corporations.

 It is the student's responsibility to notify Student Financial Services if they will receive any assistance not reflected on their offer letter.
-If the student will receive outside scholarships, they should complete the "Report Outside Scholarships and Other Benefits" form, which is available on our Forms page under the link to the appropriate academic year.
+If the student will receive outside scholarships, they should complete the Outside Scholarships Self-Reporting Form, which is available on our Forms page under the link to the appropriate academic year.

 Please Note: For Title IV Federal financial aid programs and any need-based financial aid, the total financial aid package a student receives cannot exceed the University's estimated cost of attendance.